Chapter 3 Using R Markdown

 • Combining Zotero and RStudio for easy citations, of your document (read more here)

-6.4 R Markdown resources
+3.4 R Markdown resources

-There’s a plethora of helpful online resources to help hone your R markdown skills.
+There’s a plethora of helpful online resources to help hone your R Markdown skills.
 We’ll list a couple below (the titles are links to the corresponding document):